lainey-ing/lainey-ing.github.io/_pages/about.md

 ## Technical Skills

-David can operate a number of different computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
-David has experience with the following additive manufacturing technologies:
+Elaina has experience with multiple CAD softwares along with other programs.

 * SolidWorks | CSWA CAD Certified (December 2024)
 * AutoCAD